mdsajalali/MediaCenter-Backend/README.md

-# Media Center Backend
+# Media Center Shop Backend

-Welcome to the Media Center Backend repository!
-This project serves as the backbone for the Media Center system, providing essential functionalities such as product management, user authentication, and more.
+Welcome to the Media Center Shop Backend repository!
+This project serves as the backbone for the Media Center Shop system, providing essential functionalities such as product management, user authentication, and more.

 ### User Management